 The same applies in the case of machine translation.

 The context is a vector (an array of numbers, basically) in the case of machine translation.
-The encoder and decoder tend to both be recurrent neural networks
+Both encoder and decoder tend to be recurrent neural networks (RNN)

 We can set the size of the context vector when we set up our model.
 It is basically the number of hidden units in the encoder RNN.
 These visualizations show a vector of size 4, but in real world applications the context vector would be of a size like 256, 512, or 1024.

-In this subsection, we will go over the concept of embedding, and the mechanics of generating embeddings with word2vec.
+In this subsection, we will go over the concept of embedding, one of the fascinating ideas in machine learning, and the mechanics of generating embeddings with word2vec.

 Here is trained word-vector examples (also called word embeddings):